slackhq/EitherNet/README.md

 ## Usage

 By default, Retrofit uses exceptions to propagate any errors.
-This library leverages Kotlin sealed types to better, opinionated way of modeling these responses.
-A key difference in this pattern is that it requires no exception handling to use. _All response types are returned through a single API_.
+This library leverages Kotlin sealed types to better model these responses with a type-safe single point of return and no exception handling needed!

 The core type for this is `ApiResult<out T, out E>`, where `T` is the success type and `E` is a possible error type.